MailToolbox/mail_plugger/docs/usage_of_smtp_and_api_delivery_systems_in_ruby_on_rails.md

 #=> {:response=>"Message sent via API"}
 ```

-In the `app/mailers/test_mailer.rb` file we can use the Rails default option as well to define `delivery_system`.
+In the `app/mailers/test_mailer.rb` file, we can use the Rails default option as well to define `delivery_system`.

 ```ruby
 class TestMailer < ApplicationMailer